Mark Twain: Religion

-Vivisection

-Twain was opposed to the vivisection practices of his day.
-His objection was not on a scientific basis but rather an ethical one.
-He specifically cited the pain caused to the animal as his basis of his opposition:

-I am not interested to know whether Vivisection produces results that are profitable to the human race or doesn't. ...
-The pains which it inflicts upon unconsenting animals is the basis of my enmity towards it, and it is to me sufficient justification of the enmity without looking further.

 Pen names

 Twain used different pen names before deciding on "Mark Twain".
 He signed humorous and imaginative sketches as "Josh" until 1863.
-Additionally, he used the pen name "Thomas Jefferson Snodgrass" for a series of humorous letters.
+Additionally, Twain used the pen name "Thomas Jefferson Snodgrass" for a series of humorous letters.
+Before that, he was also called “Sieur Louis de Conte” and "John Snook".

-He maintained that his primary pen name came from his years working on Mississippi riverboats, where two fathoms, a depth indicating water safe for the passage of boat, was a measure on the sounding line.
+Twain maintained that his primary pen name came from his years working on Mississippi riverboats, where two fathoms, a depth indicating water safe for the passage of boat, was a measure on the sounding line.
 Twain is an archaic term for "two", as in "The veil of the temple was rent in twain."
 The riverboatman's cry was "mark twain" or, more fully, "by the mark twain", meaning "according to the mark [on the line], [the depth is] two [fathoms]"; that is, "The water is 12 ft deep and it is safe to pass."

 Twain said that his famous pen name was not entirely his invention.
-In Life on the Mississippi, he wrote:
+In Life on the Mississippi, Twain wrote:

 Captain Isaiah Sellers was not of literary turn or capacity, but he used to jot down brief paragraphs of plain practical information about the river, and sign them "MARK TWAIN", and give them to the New Orleans Picayune.
 They related to the stage and condition of the river, and were accurate and valuable; ...
 At the time that the telegraph brought the news of his death, I was on the Pacific coast.
 I was a fresh new journalist, and needed a nom de guerre; so I confiscated the ancient mariner's discarded one, and have done my best to make it remain what it was in his hands – a sign and symbol and warrant that whatever is found in its company may be gambled on as being the petrified truth; how I have succeeded, it would not be modest in me to say.

 Twain's story about his pen name has been questioned by some, with the suggestion that "mark twain" refers to a running bar tab that Twain would regularly incur while drinking at John Piper's saloon in Virginia City, Nevada.
 Samuel Clemens himself responded to this suggestion by saying, "Mark Twain was the nom de plume of one Captain Isaiah Sellers, who used to write river news over it for the New Orleans Picayune.
 He died in 1863 and as he could no longer need that signature, I laid violent hands upon it without asking permission of the proprietor's remains.
 That is the history of the nom de plume I bear."